blhagadorn/rust-docker/README.md

-# Rust Docker Reference Document
+# Rust Docker Examples
+This code is a series of examples of Rust being used inside of Docker containers.

 ## Pre-requisites